hendric-dev/k8s-observability/documentation/docs/getting-started/configuration.md

 This file can be used to override any configuration from the k8s-observability stack.

-The deployment is already preconfigured with lots of default that make sense.
+The deployment is already preconfigured with lots of defaults that make sense.
 It is necessary to add some secrets though:

 ```js
 {